AstroCIEL/notes/basic/pdk.md

 While the same prefix means one category(e.g. CAxxx are about sram_sp_xxxxx while CBxxx are about sram_dp_xxxxx),but you can still view one dir as one specific kind(e.g. CA000 is about sram_sp_uhde_shvt_mvt while CA001 is about sram_sp_hde_shvt_mvt). therefore, it is recommanded that you process one dir(e.g. CA000) at a time. steps are as follows

 - copy those CAxxx and other from the original path to destination path like /data/data_eda2/PDK_Tech/TSMC_22NM_RF_ULL/IP/Memory_Compiler.
-- copy unpack_sram.sh into CA000 for example, and execute it.
+- copy unpack_sram.sh into root dir of CA000(i.e. the same hier as CA000), and execute it.
 - then sram_sp_uhde_shvt_mvt/ should all be extracted into /data/data_eda2/PDK_Tech/TSMC_22NM_RF_ULL/IP/Memory_Compiler
 - delete CAxxx and so on(dont delete them from the original path because that's an original copy)